tkslan/MVP/README.md

 # MVP
-Simple MVP implementation in Unity
+Simple MVP pattern implementation in Unity

 Model - data to operate on

-View - only Unity canvas items and getters/setters for canvas stuff Presenter - View presenter class resposible for handling View events and updating it
+View - only Unity canvas items and getters/setters for dispaying and setting updating model data

+Presenter - View presenter class responsible for handling View events, updates, and removal